vertcoin-project/one-click-miner-vnext/README.md

   - **Vertcoin, Bitcoin Cash, Dash**
     - The equivalent of 0.0001 BTC and 0.00002 BTC on Sunday late evening(CET)

-**Click 'View payout information' near the bottom of the OCM to access details on your miner**

 ### Fees

   - Standard Dogecoin network fee for withdrawal from built-in wallet (usually 1 DOGE)